 It weighs a full 48.5 lbs and is kind of unwieldy.
 It’s shaped like a briefcase with a top mounted handle.
 That shape with that weight makes it more susceptible to tipping over if you aren’t careful.

-The EF ECOFLOW River is a portable solar power station that provides 412Wh of capacity.
+The EF ECOFLOW River 600 Max is a portable solar power station that provides 576Wh of capacity.
 It’s designed to charge rapidly with either ECOFLOW’s own solar panels or third party panels.

-The first thing we noticed about the River 412 was how many ports it had.
-This bad boy gives you a pair of AC outlets, a DC cigarette style outlet, and a pair each of round DC, USB, USB Quickcharge, and USB C ports.
+The first thing we noticed about the River 600 was how many ports it had.
+This bad boy gives you a three AC outlets, a DC cigarette style outlet, and a pair each of round DC, USB, a USB Quickcharge, and USB C ports.
 That allows you to plug in anything the River has the capacity to power.

 With all that capability it’s almost shocking how light it is.
-The River 412 weighs just 11 lbs and is easy to move around.
-It has a compact design with a rubber handle that’s comfortable to hold.
+The River 600 Max weighs just 17 lbs and is easy to move around.
+It has a compact design with an easy-to-carry handle that’s comfortable to hold.

 All these features combined create one of the best portable camping and outdoor solar generators available.
 It’s powerful enough to charge up any devices you might need while out and about while still being light enough to easily set up in a campsite.

-Renogy Phoenix Portable Generator with Built-in Solar Panels
+Renogy Phoenix Elite Portable Generator with Built-in Solar Panels

 The Renogy Phoenix is an all in one portable solar generator with a really unique design.
 It looks just like an old school folding briefcase.
 When you fold it out an internal 20W solar is exposed to power up the battery.